 now, will not God bring about justice for His elect who cry to Him day and night, and will He delay long over them?Luke 18:7(NASB)

-Christ uses the parable of the widow woman and the unjust judge to encourage us to be continually in prayer.. to pray without ceasing - to remain in constant communion with the Lord, as we petition Him for the blessings we need from His gracious hand - especially when those blessings seem to be delayed.
+Christ uses the parable of the widow woman and the unjust judge to encourage us to be continually in prayer, to pray without ceasing, and to remain in constant communion with the Lord as we petition Him for the blessings we need from His gracious hand - especially when those blessings seem to be delayed.

-But this is not a teaching that describes a God as a worldly judge Who is reluctant to bestow His blessings, but rather a generous Father Who gives good gifts to all His children.
-Nor are we likened to some lonely, poverty-stricken, unsupported widow.. for we are children of God, beloved of the Father, accepted in the Beloved and inheritors of the kingdom of heaven.
+This is not a teaching that describes a God as a worldly judge Who is reluctant to bestow His blessings, but rather a generous Father Who gives good gifts to all His children.
+Nor are we likened to some lonely, poverty-stricken, unsupported widow, for we are children of God, beloved of the Father, accepted in the Beloved, and inheritors of the kingdom of heaven.

 Heavenly Father, help me to maintain a trusting attitude of prayer, knowing that any perceived delay is Your willing preparation.
-Thank You that You are my Father and I am Your child, in Jesus name, AMEN.
+Thank You that You are holy and righteous and will avenge Your elect and make all things right in Your own perfect timing.
+Thank You that You are my Father, and I am Your child.
+In Jesus' name, AMEN.